MKuranowski/GorzowWielkopolskiGTFS/README.md

 Running
 -------

-GZM GTFS is written in Python with the [Impuls framework](https://github.com/MKuranowski/Impuls).
+GorzowWielkopolskiGTFS is written in Python with the [Impuls framework](https://github.com/MKuranowski/Impuls).

 To set up the project, run: